usbryanchlam/cluster-management/README.md

 7. Open a Pull Request

 ### Development Guidelines
-- Write tests for new features
+- Write tests for new features using simplified testing approach
 - Follow TypeScript strict mode
 - Use ESLint configuration
+- Focus on component logic and user interactions in tests
 - Document new API endpoints
 - Update README for significant changes

 ## 📝 License

-This project demonstrates full-stack development capabilities with modern web technologies including React 19, Next.js 15, AdonisJS 6, and comprehensive testing practices.
+This project is private and proprietary.